oliviergimenez/IPMworkshop/to-do-list.md

 On the slides:

+- To maintain animations, duplicate slides instead of using powerpoint features, it makes the pdf conversion safer
 - Add bibliography w/ paper screenshots
 - Mention GOF tests w/ U-CARE and R2ucare, chapter on Gentle introduction
 - Add some of our slides on multievent models